 On a regular basis, we all use financial instruments to make payments for goods and services that we need.
 Apartment leases, auto financing agreements, mortgages, and doctor bills are all examples of this.

 As further illustrations, we use credit cards to make routine purchases for which payment is usually owed within a monthly cycle.
 Businesses send out invoices due by a certain date.
 Customers send payments by check.
 Companies reward employees with stock option plans.

 All financial instruments represent a contract with the right to a future cash flow, a liability, and include terms and conditions.

 Businesses use financial instruments to raise capital.
 Companies issue stocks and bonds, which are sold to investors in exchange for rights to ownership, or interest payments and a promise to repay the principal, or original amount invested.

-Investors purchase options contracts—which give the right, but not the obligation, to buy or sell stocks, currency, and commodities like gold within a set period of time in the future—because those investors believe they will profit from a price change.
+Investors purchase options contracts—which give the right, but not the obligation, to buy or sell stocks, currency, and commodities such as gold within a set period of time in the future—because those investors believe they will profit from a price change.

 Types of Financial Instruments

-The term financial instrument covers common investments like publicly traded stocks and bonds, as well as highly complex customized transactions that occur between financial institutions.
+The term "financial instrument" covers common investments such as publicly traded stocks and bonds, as well as highly complex customized transactions that occur between financial institutions.

 However simple or complicated, investors need to understand the terms, conditions, and risks of their investments.